Igalia/webkit-container-sdk/docs/00-Introduction.md

 sessions, in which you can compile WebKit / run tests / etc.

 To run CLI applications within a container, requires no effort: it works out of the box.
-Runing graphical applications, that utilize e.g. [Wayland](https://wayland.freedesktop.org) for screen presentation, need [D-Bus](https://freedesktop.org/wiki/Software/dbus) to communicate with other system components, or use [SystemD](https://freedesktop.org/wiki/Software/systemd) APIs to query network / power / etc. information, require a substantial amount of configuration
+Running graphical applications, that utilize e.g. [Wayland](https://wayland.freedesktop.org) for screen presentation, need [D-Bus](https://freedesktop.org/wiki/Software/dbus) to communicate with other system components, or use [SystemD](https://freedesktop.org/wiki/Software/systemd) APIs to query network / power / etc. information, require a substantial amount of configuration